 There is a ready access to opportunities to meet psychotherapy competencies, including a weekly Balint group and significant support to undertake supervised psychotherapy cases within our friendly psychotherapy department.

 A recent exciting innovation to the scheme has been a complete overhaul of how regional MRCPsych teaching is provided.
-During the first two years (CT1 &CT2), each Wednesday morning during term time core trainees attend the academic programme offered at the Royal Edinburgh Hospital, which is separated by year of training and focuses on the material most likely to be relevant to each core trainee doctor at their stage in the programme.
-This also provides opportunities to network with core trainees from across Scotland.
-Trainees from all years (up until completion of the MRCPsych examinations) then return to Dundee on Wednesday afternoons to participate in a programme of alternating psychotherapy sessions and clinical skills/CASC preparation/simulation sessions/mock CASC examinations.
+During the first two years (CT1 &CT2), each Wednesday morning during term time core trainees attend the academic programme offered at the Royal Edinburgh Hospital virtually, which is separated by year of training and focuses on the material most likely to be relevant to each core trainee doctor at their stage in the programme.
+On Wednesday afternoon, trainees from all years (up until completion of the MRCPsych examinations) participate in a programme of alternating psychotherapy sessions and clinical skills/CASC preparation/simulation sessions/mock CASC examinations.
 Final year core trainees (CT3) have the opportunity to use study leave in a more flexible manner to allow for the more targeted use of time and financial resources depending on each trainee's specific needs and interests.